-- (a) enquires into and documents the circumstances in relation to which the notification made under AML 13.7.3 was made; - (b) determines whether in accordance with Kazakhstan criminal legislation a SAR must be made to the Committee and documents such determination; and - (c) if required, submits a SAR to the Committee.
+- (a) enquires into and documents the circumstances in relation to which the notification made under AML 13.7.3 was made; - (b) determines whether in accordance with the AML Law a STR must be made to the FIU and documents such determination; and - (c) if required, submits a STR to the FIU and promptly notifies the AFSA of such a submission.

 13.8.2.
-Recording reasons for not making a Suspicious Activity Report
+Recording reasons for not making a Suspicious Transaction Report

-Where, following a notification to the MLRO under AML 13.7.3, no SAR is made, a Relevant Person must record the reasons for not making a SAR.
+Where, following a notification to the MLRO under AML 13.7.3, no STR is made, a Relevant Person must record the reasons for not making a STR.

 13.8.3.
-Independence of MLRO decision
+Independence of Money Laundering Reporting Officer decision

-A Relevant Person must ensure that whether the MLRO decides to make or not to make a SAR, his/her decision is made independently and is not subject to the consent or approval of any other person.
+- (a) A Relevant Person must ensure that whether the MLRO decides to make or not to make a STR, his/her decision is made independently and is not subject to the consent or approval of any other person. - (b) Where a Relevant Person's MLRO has a suspicion of money laundering, and reasonably believes that performing the CDD process will tip-off the customer, he/she must not pursue the CDD process, and must submit a STR to the FIU.

-Guidance on making Suspicious Activity Reports
+Guidance on making Suspicious Transaction Reports

 - (a) In most cases, before deciding to make a report, the MLRO is likely to need access to the relevant business information.
 A Relevant Person must therefore take reasonable steps to give its MLRO access to such information.
-Relevant business information may include details of: - (i) the financial circumstances of a customer or beneficial owner, or any person on whose behalf the customer has been or is acting; - (ii) the features of the transactions, including, where appropriate, the jurisdiction in which the transaction took place; and - (iii) the underlying CDD information, and copies of the actual source documentation in respect of the customer. - (b) In addition, the MLRO may wish:
+Relevant business information may include details of: - (i) the financial circumstances of a customer or beneficial owner, or any person on whose behalf the customer has been or is acting; - (ii) the features of the transactions, including, where appropriate, the jurisdiction in which the transaction took place; and - (iii) the underlying CDD information, and copies of the actual source documentation in respect of the customer.

+(b) In addition, the MLRO may wish:

-- (i) to consider the level of identity information held on the customer, and any information on his personal circumstances that might be available to the firm; and - (ii) to review other transaction patterns and volumes through the account or accounts in the same name, the length of the business relationship and identification records held. - (c) Relevant Persons are reminded that the failure to report suspicions of money laundering or terrorist financing may constitute a criminal offence. - (d) SARs should be sent to the Committee in the way prescribed by Decree 1484 of the Government of Kazakhstan.
-In the preparation of a SAR, if a Relevant Person knows or assumes that the funds which form the subject of the report do not belong to a customer but to a third party, this fact and the details of the Relevant Person's proposed course of further action in relation to the case should be included in the report. - (e) If a Relevant Person has reported a suspicion to the Committee, the Committee may instruct the Relevant Person on how to continue its business relationship, including effecting any transaction with a person.
-If the customer in question expresses his wish to move the funds before the Relevant Person receives instruction from the Committee on how to proceed, the Relevant Person should immediately contact the Committee for further instructions.
+- (i) to consider the level of identity information held on the customer, and any information on his personal circumstances that might be available to the firm; and - (ii) to review other transaction patterns and volumes through the account or accounts in the same name, the length of the business relationship and identification records held. - (c) Relevant Persons are reminded that the failure to report suspicions of money laundering may constitute a criminal offence. - (c-a) The AFSA may provide guidance and recommendations as it considers appropriate in assisting Relevant Persons in the detection and reporting of suspicious transactions to the FIU, in support of the FIU's objectives under the AML Law.

+- (d) STRs should be sent to the FIU in accordance with these Rules and AML Law.
+In the preparation of a STR, if a Relevant Person knows or assumes that the funds which form the subject of the report do not belong to a customerbut to a third party, this fact and the details of the Relevant Person's proposed course of further action in relation to the case should be included in the report. - (e) If a Relevant Person has reported a suspicion to the FIU, the FIU may instruct the Relevant Person on how to continue its business relationship, including effecting any transaction with a person.
+If the customer in question expresses his wish tomove the funds before the Relevant Person receives instruction from the FIU on how to proceed, the Relevant Person should immediately contact the FIU for further instructions.